-All LOTO accidents must be fully investigated.
-Because of their expertise, the Facility Maintenance Service Manager should be involved in all such investigations, regardless of the department/personnel involved.
+All lockout/tag-out accidents must be fully investigated.
+Because of his expertise, the Facility Maintenance Service Manager should be involved in all such investigations, regardless of the department/personnel involved.
 Area leadership will be responsible for reporting the cause of such accidents to the Director of Facility Services and the Office of Human Resources & Compliance.